deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 ### Errors

-*   2003
-    *   Host rename from external to subordinate must also add an IP addresses.
 *   2004
     *   The specified status value cannot be set by clients.
     *   Host names are limited to 253 characters.